Children's Hospital Charity Choose Percussion Play Musical Instruments

-Percussion Play Denmark have installed a new outdoor musical instruments ‘Harmony’ and ‘Akadinda’ in the grounds of the Child and Youth Psychiatry Centre in Odense, for patients, visitors and families to enjoy when attending the hospital.
+Percussion Play Denmark has installed new outdoor musical instruments ‘Harmony’ and ‘Akadinda’ in the grounds of the Child and Youth Psychiatry Centre in Odense, for patients, visitors, and families to enjoy when attending the hospital.

-Based on a traditional Vietnamese Bamboo xylophone called a T'rung, the Harmony is made of anodised aluminium tubes arranged horizontally to produce an irresistibly beautiful sound and resonance when struck.
+Based on a traditional Vietnamese Bamboo xylophone called a T'rung, the Harmony is made of anodized aluminum tubes arranged horizontally to produce an irresistibly beautiful sound and resonance when struck.
 The Akadinda is a large outdoor marimba xylophone that produces deep sounds and is perfect for improvising and experimenting with music outdoors.

 Akadinda – Outdoor Traditional Xylophone